pauly7610/uber_surge_prediction/README.md

 ### Local Development

-- When running locally, the mock API is served from a JSON Server instance
+- When running locally, the mock API is served from a JSON Server instance on port 5000
 - Start it with `npm run mock-api` or use `npm run dev` to start both the app and API

 ### Vercel Deployment